 Markets are implemented by the Market Service Agent which is a core service agent.
 The Market Service Agent publishes information on several topics to which the base agent automatically subscribes.
 The base agent also provides all the methods you will need to interact with the Market Service Agent to implement your market transactions.

 MarketAgent

 All Market Agents must inherit from the MarketAgent class in volttron.platform.agent.base_market_agent and call the following method:

-''' self.join_market(market_name, buyer_seller, reservation_callback, offer_callback, each volttron instance.
-The second argument describes the role that this agent wished to play in this market.
-The value is imported as:
+''' self.join_market(market_name, buyer_seller, reservation_callback, offer_callback,

 →aggregate_callback, price_callback, error_callback) '''